richmondu/libfaceid/README.md

 - [OpenFace (FaceNet implementation) by Satyanarayanan](https://github.com/cmusatyalab/openface)
 - [VGG-Face implementation by Refik Can Malli](https://github.com/rcmalli/keras-vggface)

+Google and Facebook have access to large database of pictures being the best search engine and social media platform, respectively.
+Below are the face recognition models they have designed for their own system.
+Be sure to take time to read these papers for better understanding of high-quality face recognition models.

 #### Papers
 - [FaceNet paper by Google](https://arxiv.org/pdf/1503.03832.pdf)
 - [DeepFace paper by Facebook](https://research.fb.com/wp-content/uploads/2016/11/deepface-closing-the-gap-to-human-level-performance-in-face-verification.pdf)